 By default, the internal system account, SA_SCHEDULER, is used to run reload tasks.
 This account has elevated privileges and, technically, can use any data source.
 There is a setting, however, in the QMC that uses impersonation to run reload tasks with the permissions of the app owner instead of the internal system account.
 By configuring this setting, the app owner and not SA_SCHEDULER is used for reloads, meaning that you do not add SA_SCHEDULER in the Section Access table but instead add the app owner.
 Within a task chain, apps can have different owners with permissions to sources dependent on each owner's access rights.
 See Service cluster for more information.

 A Qlik Sense multi-cloud environment involves a mix of user authentication mechanisms.
 Typically, with Qlik Sense Enterprise on Windows, the USERID in the Section Access security table is verified by the proxy service.
-In SaaS editions of Qlik Sense, an Identity Provider assumes that authentication role.
+In Qlik Sense SaaS, an Identity Provider assumes that authentication role.
 Consequently, Section Access that is set up for an on-premise environment such as Qlik Sense Enterprise on Windows will not work in a cloud environment.

 If you are unable to use the SAM account name, there is an alternate way to authenticate a user.
 Since e-mail addresses tend to remain the same in different environments, you can use the USER.EMAIL field instead of USERID in the security table.
 Here is an example of what the security table could look like: